itlvd/gsTool/Copy Google Drive/README.md

 **Limit Exceeded: Drive**: Quota is exceeded.
 Please run the script again after 24 hours.

+**Copy script file**: Cannot copy script file to the destination folder.
+The script is always copied to the root folder.

 If you get an error, please create an issue.
 Thanks.